yaikobzeray/dev-journal/activity_log.md

 Set up a private Docker registry and pushed images for GKE deployment.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Thursday, 26 December 2024 — Entry 2

+Set up Docker health checks for the database container before the app tries to connect.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*